jpolin/polinBackgroundExtractor/README.md

 ##Usage##

 Once the codebase has been built, there are 3 ways to leverage the library.
-Each method has a corresponding shell script in the root directory.

 1. Link executable to library: